toliaqat/xenon-wiki/JavaScript-Services.md

 var connection = new WSL.WebSocketConnection("/core/ws-endpoint")
 ```

-## In-Browser JavaScript DCP services
+## In-Browser JavaScript Xenon services

-Since In-Browser JavaScript DCP services cannot have regular public URIs, an auto-generated ephemeral URIs are used to identify such services.
-These URIs are assigned on request by a DCP node.
+Since In-Browser JavaScript Xenon services cannot have regular public URIs, an auto-generated ephemeral URIs are used to identify such services.
+These URIs are assigned on request by a Xenon node.
 These URIs are only valid until WebSocket connection is alive and service is not stopped.
-In order to create a new JavaScript DCP service, it is necessary to provide `handleRequest(op)` method which encapsulates service implementation and may handle any type of REST request.
+In order to create a new JavaScript Xenon service, it is necessary to provide `handleRequest(op)` method which encapsulates service implementation and may handle any type of REST request.

-Service creation involves a remote call to DCP node for an ephemeral service URI, so service creation result is only available as a callback.
+Service creation involves a remote call to Xenon node for an ephemeral service URI, so service creation result is only available as a callback.
 Here is an example of a service creation:

 ```js
 connection.createService(